My Friend Discovered Something Reality-Defying in His House

 Second after second passed in complete and utter silence.

-“Well, that was exciting,” I mumbled.
-Greg next to me said nothing.
+“Well, that was exciting,” Greg mumbled.

-“Karen left the cat behind as well?”
+“Karen even left the cat behind?”

 “Dude, what are you doing?”

-“Well do what you want, but I’ll have no part in it.”
+“Fine.
+Do whatever you want, but I’ll have no part in it.”

 “Whatever.”